-This post contains references to products on our Amazon Store site.
-We may receive compensation when you purchase these products, though we hand-pick and recommend only the products that we are familiar with and enjoy.
+This post contains references to products on my Amazon Store site.
+I may receive a commission when you purchase these products from my store, though at no additional cost to you.
+I hand-pick and recommend only the products that I am either familiar with or comfortable recommending.

 The Galápagos Islands are a dream travel destination for many people around the world.
 If you are reading this article, then chances are that it is a dream destination for you as well.
 Hopefully, you are in the planning phases of making that dream a reality and have some questions about what you should and should not bring when you visit.